-Before joining Irell, Ingrid clerked for the Hon.
+Before joining Irell & Manella LLP, Ingrid clerked for the Hon.
 Karen Nelson Moore of the U.S. Court of Appeals for the Sixth Circuit and for the Hon.
 James V. Selna of the U.S. District Court for the Central District of California.

 During law school at University of California, Irvine School of Law, Ingrid was a research editor for the UC Irvine Law Review, and she received the Faculty Award (highest performance in a course) for her work in Constitutional Analysis, Evidence, and Advanced Domestic Violence Clinic.
 She also earned the Dean’s Award (second highest performance in a course) for her work in Employment Discrimination, Torts, International Legal Analysis, Criminal Procedure, and Domestic Violence Clinic.